elefevre/fast-tests-fast-builds/README.md

 Some OSes have quirks that are worth watching for.
 For example, when we noticed rather unpredictable build times under Linux, it turned out that the system process that was generating random numbers could be very slow in some circumstances (you can change this behavior, though, see XXXXXXXXXXXXXXXXX).

+And of course, if you can upgrade your system, do so.
+That will save precious seconds many, many times a day, for little effort.

 Run your build in parallel
 --------------------------